eleanorb19/eleanorb19.github.io/index.md

 My code is split into a README file describing the code, 6 files with each separate practical in and then the text file to be used in IO practical onwards.

-My github page can be found [here](https://github.com/eleanorb19/eleanorb19.github.io).
+These files can be found [here](https://github.com/eleanorb19/eleanorb19.github.io).

 Within each practical file there is a separated agent_framework file which corresponds to the practical.